richardvecsey/svgfun/README.md

 # svgfun
 This is a freetime project where I make simple, funny or just silly svg graphics.
+However, these images are mroe than some randomly choosen files.
+Svg represents the way of creator's thinking.
+You can check, how I see and solve different problems.

 # Samples